 Brett was elected by an overwhelming margin to serve Milwaukee County as the Circuit Court Judge in Branch 5.
-He will take the bench in August 2020.
+He took the bench in August 2020.
 Brett is a community activist, experienced attorney, and devoted dad.
 He has spent his career fighting for the most marginalized in our community.

-Brett is the President & CEO of Cream City Foundation (CCF) in Milwaukee.
+Prior to serving as Circuit Court Judge, Brett was the President & CEO of Cream City Foundation (CCF) in Milwaukee.
 He has over 15 years of experience in litigation, philanthropy, community organizing and nonprofit management.
 Before joining CCF, Brett served as the Director of Major Gifts for the AIDS Resource Center of Wisconsin (ARCW), a Milwaukee based AIDS service organization.

 Previously Brett served as an attorney with the Wisconsin State Public Defender’s Office, where he represented low-income individuals that were charged with felony and misdemeanor crimes.
 Brett is a proud former member of AFT Local 4822, the Wisconsin State Public Defender’s Association.

 Prior to joining the Public Defender’s Office, Brett worked as a Legislative Aide for State Representative Jon Richards in the State Capitol, serving constituents from the City of Milwaukee.
 He got his start in politics working for leaders like Congresswoman Gwen Moore and Milwaukee Mayor Tom Barrett.

 Brett was born and raised on a farm and moved around the Midwest growing up.
 He attended Marquette University and went back to his home state to get his law degree from the University of Missouri.